e-oz/ngx-reactive-storage/README.md

 Wrapper around [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-Allows to create databases and tables in both of them using a simple, Promise-based API.
+Allows to create databases and tables in both of them using a simple API.

 Modifications of the data can be observed using RxJS Observables or Angular Signals.

-While observing a specific key, you will receive notifications about changes made not only in the current instance of the application but also in other tabs or windows.

 > [!IMPORTANT]
+> While observing a specific key, you will receive notifications about changes made not only in the current instance of the application but also in other tabs or windows.
+> It opens a lot of interesting opportunities for data synchronization across tabs and windows.

-> Observables and signals will be created only upon demand, ensuring that no resources are wasted for keys that are not being observed.
+Observables and signals will be created only upon demand, ensuring that no resources are wasted for keys that are not being observed.

 ## Uses
-✳️ Angular 16 or 17 (Signals)
+✳️ Angular v16+ (Signals)
-✳️ RxJS 7 (Observables)
+✳️ RxJS v7+ (Observables)
 ✳️ localForage (IndexedDB)

 ## Installation